Tips for Becoming a Licensed Teacher

 If you find areas that are difficult, we suggest reviewing the content assessment blueprints with your major advisor and your pedagogy assessment blueprints with your EDU advisor.

 2. Schedule and successfully complete the Pearson Teacher CORE Assessments appropriate to your teaching area and designate the report be sent to Hanover College by using the code RIN 1290.
 Keep in mind that you may need to take some portion of the assessments more than once so plan ahead for that possibility.
 Remember that CORE is specific to Indiana, but we STRONGLY urge you to get licensed in Indiana first and then utilize license reciprocity for other states.
-Requirements change and update often - we know you meet Indiana licensing requirements as a new program completer!
+Requirements change and update often - we know you now meet Indiana licensing requirements as a successful new program completer!

 4. Make sure that you have valid CPR/AED Certification on file in the Education Office, as well as in your own electronic files.
 NOTE: CPR Certification expires after two years.